Department of Communication Studies

 https://www.commstudies.txstate.edu

-Communication studies examines the creation, expression, and analysis of messages in our personal, professional, and public lives.
+Communication Studies examines the creation, expression, and analysis of messages in our personal, professional, and public lives.
 Communication Studies majors acquire social intelligence, critical thinking, collaboration, and problem-solving skills, which help them to manage message processes within and among individuals, groups, organizations, and societies.
 Students explore verbal and nonverbal communication in relationships, organizational and corporate communication, rhetoric and criticism, argumentation and persuasion, and health communication.
 Alumni excel in diverse cultural, professional, social, and personal settings as influential leaders, solution-oriented collaborators, highly trained researchers, talented writers, and engaging speakers.
 The undergraduate degree offers concentrations in:

 - Relationship Management and Well-being